urmastalimaa/interactive-frontend-development/slides/react_intro.md

 * Getting data from JavaScript to HTML

   `Controller -> View`
-* Getting data from HTML (e.g inputs) to JavaScript
+* Getting data from HTML (e.g. inputs) to JavaScript

   `View -> Controller`